Your Harshest Critic Can be the Voice in Your Own Head

-Do you often have these type of thoughts:
+Do you often have these types of thoughts:

 We may try to numb it with alcohol or avoid certain ventures.
 We may try to match up to an ideal that is “corrective” from botox injections to untethered perfection-seeking.

 In psychotherapy, we can improve your self-compassion.
 And, no, that does not make you weak.
 You do not have to “buck up” or “toughen up” to fly right.
-There may be many distortions at work to sort through in order to discern your true self and embrace your identity, and experience yourself as worthwhile.
-When you come to recognize your true self-worth, you grow in awareness of belonging, kindness, compassion, empathy, and love.
-Your life transforms as you are open to kinder people, notice opportunities that are good for you, and better able to respond without fear and insecurity.
+There may be many distortions at work to sort through to discern your true self, embrace your identity, and experience yourself as worthwhile.
+When you recognize your true self-worth, you grow in awareness of belonging, kindness, compassion, empathy, and love.
+Your life transforms as you are open to kinder people, notice opportunities that are good for you and are better able to respond without fear and insecurity.
 You come to learn that you are, in fact, enough.